chocolateboy/pmsencoder/README.md

 * if you previously used the standalone version of PMSEncoder, disable it by removing the `mencoder_path = /path/to/pmsencoder` line.
 * restart PMS

+# Upgrading <a name="Upgrading"></a>

-To upgrade to a new version of the plugin, simply remove the old version, save the new version, and restart PMS.
+To upgrade to a new version of the plugin, simply replace the old version with the new version, and restart PMS.

 # Troubleshooting <a name="Troubleshooting"></a>